dslmeinte/polyglot-emf/README.md

 * [EMOF = Essential Meta-Object Facility - see chapter 12](https://www.omg.org/spec/MOF/2.4.1/PDF).
 * [XMI = XML Metadata Interchange](https://www.omg.org/spec/XMI).

-For re-implementations or "inspired by" implementations in other languages:
+For re-implementations or "inspired by" implementations (some in other languages):

 * [ecore.js](https://emfjson.github.io/projects/ecorejs/latest/) (JavaScript).
 * [PyEcore](https://github.com/pyecore/pyecore) (Python), and its [documentation](https://pyecore.readthedocs.io/en/latest/).
 * [JSOI](https://bitbucket.org/kinoritech/jsoi/src/master/) (JVM (mostly)).
 	This project is interesting because (as I understood it from Horacio) it provides an alternative serialization for EMF Resources (models) to JSON that's type-based, rather than containment-based.
 	The serialized `EObject`s are organized by type, as lists, instead of as a tree (or trees) by containment.
+* [`emfjson-jackson`](https://github.com/emfjson/emfjson-jackson), a Maven module that implements (de-)serialization of EMF Resources (from and) to JSON.
+	The JSON format is [described here](https://emfjson.github.io/about/#json-format).

 Specifically about Ecore: